videolan/x265/doc/reST/threading.rst

 :option:`--threads` specifies the number of threads the encoder will try to allocate for its thread pool.
 If the thread pool was already allocated this parameter is ignored.
-By default x265 allocated one thread per (hyperthreaded) CPU core in your system.
+By default x265 allocates one thread per (hyperthreaded) CPU core in your system.

 Work distribution is job based.
 Idle worker threads ask their parent